Menu

 Firm Profile

-Weiss/Manfredi received the 2020 Thomas Jefferson Foundation Medal in Architecture and the 2018 Cooper Hewitt Smithsonian Institution's National Design Award, as well as the New York AIA Gold Medal and the Academy Award in Architecture from the American Academy of Arts and Letters.
-Most recently Weiss/Manfredi was selected through an international competition to re-envision the world renowned La Brea Tar Pits and Museum in Los Angeles; and the Trinity Park Conservancy in Dallas selected the firm to serve as design architects to bring new life to the former Jesse R. Dawson State Jail.
+WEISS/MANFREDI received the 2024 Louis I. Kahn Award, the 2020 Thomas Jefferson Foundation Medal in Architecture and the 2018 Cooper Hewitt Smithsonian Institution's National Design Award, as well as the New York AIA Gold Medal and the Academy Award in Architecture from the American Academy of Arts and Letters.
+In 2019, WEISS/MANFREDI was selected through an international competition to re-envision the world renowned La Brea Tar Pits and Museum in Los Angeles, and the Trinity Park Conservancy in Dallas selected the firm to serve as design architects to bring new life to the former Jesse R. Dawson State Jail.
+Most recently WEISS/MANFREDI was selected as design lead with Hood Design Studio to reimagine the West Side of Lincoln Center Campus in New York City.

-The firm has spearheaded various design efforts that require progressive ecological and infrastructural frameworks, placing environmental stewardship and sustainability at the core of Weiss/Manfredi's work.
+The firm has spearheaded various design efforts that require progressive ecological and infrastructural frameworks, placing environmental stewardship and sustainability at the core of WEISS/MANFREDI's work.
 These frameworks support the public-facing nature of the practice’s work, seen in projects like the Seattle Museum of Art's Olympic Sculpture Park, the Brooklyn Botanic Garden Visitor Center, Hunter's Point South Waterfront Park, and the Krishna P. Singh Center for Nanotechnology at the University of Pennsylvania.
 Other built works include the Barnard College Diana Center, Yale University's Tsai Center for Innovative Thinking, the Tata Innovation Center at Cornell Tech, the Museum of the Earth, and the Women's Memorial and Education Center at Arlington National Cemetery.
-Weiss/Manfredi's current projects include the Tampa Museum of Art expansion and the U.S. Embassy in New Delhi, India.
+WEISS/MANFREDI's current projects include Longwood Reimagined, the Tampa Museum of Art expansion, NJPAC Cooperman Family Arts Education and Community Center in Newark, NJ, the U.S. Embassy in New Delhi, India, and Lincoln Center’s new outdoor theater in New York City.
+Most recently, the firm won the international competition for the addition and renovation to the Nelson-Atkins Museum of Art in Kansas City, Missouri, which attracted submissions from over 180 firms from thirty countries on six continents.